joetower/joetower-jekyll-2015/_posts/blog/2014-07-20-guthrie-theater.md

 - my fair lady

 ---

-## Plays; performance as a medium to convey a story

 We've been having a long email thread at work recently about [Christopher Nolan's comments regarding _content_](http://www.theverge.com/2014/7/9/5883669/christopher-nolan-says-theaters-can-survive-in-netflix-world) and more specifically, the medium by which content is packaged / conveyed to its audience.